How To Leash Train A Dog To Walk

 This positive reinforcement helps them understand that walking calmly on a leash is rewarded with something they like.

-Using treats as rewards for leash training encourages good behavior and reinforces the idea of loose leash walking.
-By consistently rewarding your dog with treats during their training, you can teach them how to walk nicely on a leash without pulling or behaving erratically.
+Using treats as rewards for leash training encourages good behavior and reinforces the idea of loose-leash walking.
+By consistently rewarding your dog with treats during training, you can teach your dog how to walk nicely on a leash without pulling or behaving erratically.

 Steps to Leash Train a Dog

 - Start indoors in a small, quiet space to introduce the harness and leash with treats.
-Practice moving in different directions and vary treat distribution to reinforce positive behavior.
+Practice moving in different directions and vary treatment distribution to reinforce positive behavior.

 Once your dog is comfortable, practice in new locations to solidify their leash training.